-Year-Ended December 31, 2021 2020 2019 (in millions) Net cash provided by operating activities \$5,896 \$8,068 \$2,666 Net cash used in investing activities (188) (50) (89) Net cash used in financing activities (523) (229) (419) Effect of exchange rate changes on cash, cash equivalents, and restricted cash (97) 124 24 Increase in cash, cash equivalents, and restricted cash \$5,088 \$7,913 \$2,182
+Year-H er 31, 2023 2022 (in millions) 2021 Net cash provided by operating activities \$4,544 \$3,968 \$5,896 Net cash used in investing activities (52) (67) (188) Net cash used in financing activities (624) (470) (523) Effect of exchange rate changes on cash, cash equivalents, and restricted cash 122 (111) (97) Increase in cash, cash equivalents, and restricted cash \$3,990 \$3,320 \$5,088

 Our cash flows from operating activities are largely a reflection of the changes in customer credit and margin loan balances.
 Our cash flows from investing activities are primarily related to other investments, capitalized internal software development, purchases and sales of memberships, trading rights and shares at exchanges where we trade, and strategic investments where such investments may enable us to offer better execution alternatives to our current and prospective customers, allow us to influence exchanges to provide competing products at better prices using sophisticated technology, or enable us to acquire either technology or customers faster than we could develop them on our own.
 Our cash flows from financing activities are comprised of short-term borrowings, capital transactions and payments made to Holdings under the Tax Receivable Agreement.
-Short-term borrowings from banks, and through our senior notes program are part of our daily cash management in support of operating activities.
+Short-term borrowings from banks are part of our daily cash management in support of operating activities.
 Capital transactions consist primarily of quarterly dividends paid to common stockholders and related distributions paid to Holdings.

-Year Ended December 31, 2021: Our cash, cash equivalents, and restricted cash (i.e., cash and cash equivalents that are subject to withdrawal or usage restrictions) increased by \$5,088 million to \$25.3 billion for the year ended December 31, 2021.
-We raised \$5,896 million in net cash from operating activities.
-We used net cash of \$711 million in our investing and financing activities, primarily for distributions to noncontrolling interests, redemptions of senior notes, dividends paid to our common stockholders and payments made under the Tax Receivable Agreement.
-Investing activities mainly consisted of purchases of other investments and property, equipment and intangible assets.
+Year Ended December 31, 2023: Our cash, cash equivalents and restricted cash (i.e., cash and cash equivalents that are subject to withdrawal or usage restrictions) increased by \$3,990 million to \$32.6 billion for the year ended December 31, 2023.
+We raised \$4,544 million in net cash from operating activities mainly driven by customer credit balances which increased by \$7.8 billion, securities loaned which increased \$2.4 billion, and other receivables (primarily receivables from brokers, dealers and clearing organizations) which decreased \$1.8 billion; partially offset by customer margin loans which increased \$5.7 billion, securities segregated for regulatory purposes which increased \$3.6 billion, and securities borrowed which increased \$1.1 billion.
+We used net cash of \$676 million in our investing and financing activities, primarily for distributions to noncontrolling interests, short-term borrowings, dividends paid to our common stockholders and payments made to Holdings under the Tax Receivable Agreement.
+Investing activities mainly consisted of distributions and proceeds from sales of other investments, and purchases of other investments and property, equipment and intangible assets.

-Year Ended December 31, 2020:
+Year Ended December 31, 2022:

-For a discussion of changes in cash flows for the year ended December 31, 2020 refer to our Annual Report on Form 10-K filed with the SEC on February 26, 2021.
+For a discussion of changes in cash flows for the year ended December 31, 2022 refer to our Annual Report on Form 10-K filed with the SEC on February 24, 2023.

-Year Ended December 31, 2019:
+Year Ended December 31, 2021:

-For a discussion of changes in cash flows for the year ended December 31, 2019 refer to our Annual Report on Form 10-K filed with the SEC on February 28, 2020.
+For a discussion of changes in cash flows for the year ended December 31, 2021 refer to our Annual Report on Form 10-K filed with the SEC on February 25, 2022.